GiBS: Generative Input-side Basis-driven Structures: Introduction

 \section{Introduction}

 The demand for compact, lightweight, and multifunctional optical components has driven advances in subwavelength control of electromagnetic waves.
 Metasurfaces, planar arrays of engineered nanostructures, provide an alternative to bulk optics and have enabled beam steering~\cite{abdollahramezani2022reconfigurable,wu2019dynamic}, lensing and imaging~\cite{li2022inverse,lin2021end}, optical neural networks~\cite{fu2024optical,zarei2020integrated,poordashtban2023integrated}, and polarization control~\cite{yu2014flat,kildishev2013planar}.
 Designing large-area or multifunctional devices, however, remains difficult.
-The parameter space is immense and non-convex~\cite{khaireh2023newcomer}, full-wave simulations are costly in time and memory~\cite{molesky2018inverse}, and, critically, the search itself suffers from the curse of dimensionality: even with a fast surrogate, exhaustive or dense exploration of a high-dimensional design space remains infeasible.
+The parameter space is immense and non-convex~\cite{khaireh2023newcomer}; full-wave simulations are costly in time and memory~\cite{molesky2018inverse}, and; critically, the search itself suffers from the curse of dimensionality: even with a fast surrogate model to relate the design parameters to the output response.
+As a result, exhaustive or dense exploration of a high-dimensional design space remains infeasible.